vorpalnet/blade/proto/webrtc/README.md

 | | `call.update` |
 | | `signal.error` |

+**Every type names its scope, then its verb** — `<scope>.<verb>`, lower case. `signal.error` is neither `session.` nor `call.` because it is both: the `subject` says which one an error is about, set for a call and absent for the socket itself.

 **Two verbs were declared once and are deliberately gone.**

-`call.accept` meant "yes, without SDP".
-There is no SIP message it can honestly produce: both answer paths build the `200 OK` from an SDP only the browser has, answering the network early would start a call whose browser has no media path yet, and a `183` instead tends to stop the caller's ringback and replace it with silence for as long as ICE gathering takes. `call.answer` is a moment away and does the job properly.
+`call.accept` meant "yes, without SDP", and there is no SIP message it can honestly produce: both answer paths build the `200 OK` from an SDP only the browser has. `call.answer` is a moment away and does the job properly.

 `call.record` was a browser asking this gateway to record.
-Recording belongs to a service of its own; routing a browser's button through a gateway with no recording responsibility only re-creates the coupling that separation exists to remove.
+Recording belongs to a service of its own.
 What the gateway owes such a service is the one decision only it can make — whether the call's media is anchored at all — and that is `mediaMode`, a configuration field, not an event.

 **Answered and connected are two events, because SIP answers a call in three messages.**
 `call.established` is the `200 OK`; `call.connected` is the `ACK` that completes the